Vanessa Kerry: Career

 Kerry completed her internal medicine residency and critical care fellowship at the Massachusetts General Hospital in Boston.
 She is now a physician specializing in critical care.
-Kerry has continued work in international health and has collaborated on projects in Haiti and Rwanda through the Harvard Medical School Department of Global Health and Social Medicine.
-She is also actively working on public sector partnerships in Uganda through Massachusetts General Hospital and MGH Global Health.
+Kerry has continued work in global health and has collaborated on projects in Haiti and Rwanda through the Harvard Medical School Department of Global Health and Social Medicine.
+She has worked on public sector partnerships in Uganda, Malawi, Zambia and Sierra Leone through Seed Global Health and supports education and public policy at the MGH Center for Global Health.
+Kerry also serves as director of the Program in Global Public Policy and Social Change and is an associate professor at Harvard Medical School.

 Seed Global Health

-Active in global health for many years, in 2011 Kerry started the non-profit Seed Global Health (formerly called Global Health Service Corps).
-Seed's flagship program was the Global Health Service Partnership, a partnership with the Peace Corps.
+Active in global health for many years, in 2011 Kerry started the non-profit Seed Global Health.
+Seed's flagship program was the Global Health Service Partnership (GHSP), a partnership with the Peace Corps.
 The Partnership sent health professionals abroad to work as medical and nursing educators and to help build capacity.
-Seed has helped send over 191 physician and nurse educators to train more than 16,000 health professionals in sub-Saharan Africa.
-The program is currently active in Malawi, Uganda, Sierra-Leone, and Zambia.
+With the Peace Corps through GHSP, Seed helped send over 191 physician and nurse educators to train more than 16,000 health professionals in sub-Saharan Africa.
+In 2018, Seed launched a new strategy, Sharing Knowledge, Saving Lives.
+The program is currently active in Malawi, Uganda, Sierra-Leone, and Zambia and has trained almost 40,000 health workers in seven countries in Sub-Saharan Africa in total.

 In 2010, Kerry wrote an op-ed on the idea of sending American health professionals to teach for The New York Times.
 She has also published in the New England Journal of Medicine and The Lancet on the topic.
-The program also partners with academic medical centers such as the Massachusetts General Hospital and MGH Global Health.
+The program also partners with academic medical centers such as the Massachusetts General Hospital and the MGH Center for Global Health.
 In 2013, Kerry, as CEO was named a Draper Richards Kaplan Social Entrepreneur.
 In 2014, she was featured in Boston Magazine's Power of Ideas for her work with the organization.
+In 2015, she earned an Honorary Doctor of Public Service degree from Northeastern University.
+In 2016, she was named a World Economic Forum Young Global Leader.

+Seed's work has promoted the need for a strong workforce and health systems for better health, economic growth, security and wellbeing.
+In 2021, Seed started promoting the connection between and health and climate change at the Conference of the parties 26.

-Kerry is the Associate Director of Partnerships and Global Initiatives at MGH Global Health and spearheads the program in Global Public Policy and Social Change at the Department of Global Health and Social Medicine.
+Kerry is the Director of the Program in Global Public Policy at the Mass General Center for Global Health and spearheads the program in Global Public Policy and Social Change at the Department of Global Health and Social Medicine.
 She is an Associate Professor of Medicine at Harvard Medical School and serves on its faculty.